 - Bowel program

-It’s important to note that some of the conditions associated with cerebral palsy can be life-threatening if not treated in time or correctly, such as breathing and swallowing difficulties (which can lead to pneumonia or malnutrition), seizures, chronic nutritional deficiencies, or life-threatening pressure sore infections.
+Some of the conditions associated with cerebral palsy can be life-threatening if not treated.
+These include breathing and swallowing difficulties (which can cause pneumonia or malnutrition), seizures, chronic nutritional deficiencies, or life-threatening pressure infections.

 - Hearing deficits